-Interlibrary loan (ILL) is a library-to-library loan service for eligible University of Minnesota law students, faculty, and staff.
+Interlibrary loan (ILL) is a library-to-library loan service for current University of Minnesota law students, faculty, and staff.
 The primary purpose of ILL is to assist scholarly research by obtaining materials not available locally, but there are no content restrictions on requests.
-If you need an item not available locally, we may be able to arrange a loan from a participating library.
+If you need an item not available on campus, we may be able to arrange a loan from a participating library.

 - Materials not owned by any of the University of Minnesota Twin Cities campus libraries.
-Check the MNCAT Discovery Catalog to confirm the item is not owned by a library on our campus.
-See the Law Library Reference Office for assistance in searching MNCAT Discovery.
+Check the Libraries Catalog to confirm the item is not owned by a library on our campus.
+See the Law Library Reference Office for assistance in searching the Libraries Catalog.

 Yes, these include: